philippgille/philippgille.github.io/resume_philipp-gille.md

 [Website](https://philippgille.github.io)
 [PDF](https://philippgille.github.io/resume_philipp-gille.pdf)

+- Software engineer
+    - Backend, Java, C#, ...
+(See [Hard skills](#hard-skills) for more)
 - Living in Leipzig, Germany
-- Speaking fluent English and German
+- Speaking fluent English and German, some French
 - Willing to relocate or work remotely
     - Some cities I'd like to work in: San Francisco / Bay Area, Dubai, Singapore, Perth
-- Working full- or part-time, as well as contract work
+- Willing to work full- or part-time, as well as contract work
 - Preferring to work in either agile startups or innovative subsidiaries / departments of corporations

 CV in chronological order